 Numbers or letters after T, N, and M provide more details about each of these factors.
 Higher numbers mean the cancer is more advanced.

 Once a person’s T, N, and M categories have been determined, this information is combined in a process called stage grouping to assign an overall stage.
 The earliest stage of skin cancer is stage 0 (also called carcinoma in situ, or CIS).
 The other stages range from I (1) through IV (4).
 As a rule, the lower the number, the less the cancer has spread.
 A higher number, such as stage IV, means cancer has spread more.

-The stage of a skin cancer can help give an idea of how serious the cancer is likely to be, including how likely it might be to return after treatment.
-But other factors are also important to consider.
+The stage of a skin cancer can help give an idea of how serious the cancer is likely to be, but other factors can also be important.
 Some of these include:

 Our team is made up of doctors and oncology certified nurses with deep knowledge of cancer care as well as journalists, editors, and translators with extensive experience in medical writing.

 American Joint Committee on Cancer.
 Cutaneous Squamous Cell Carcinoma of the Head and Neck.
 In: AJCC Cancer Staging Manual.
 8th ed.
 New York, NY: Springer; 2017: 171-181.

 Christensen SR, Wilson LD, Leffell DJ.
 Chapter 90: Cancer of the Skin.
 In: DeVita VT, Lawrence TS, Rosenberg SA, eds.
 DeVita, Hellman, and Rosenberg’s Cancer: Principles and Practice of Oncology.
 11th ed.
 Philadelphia, Pa: Lippincott Williams & Wilkins; 2019.